 - Problem Gambling Telephone Interventions (PGTI) are provided in English, Spanish, and various Asian languages. - Outpatient treatment is offered by a network of OPG-authorized, licensed providers.
-Gamblers and affected individuals participate in individual and/or group treatment that is based on the provider's treatment approach and philosophy.
+Gamblers and affected individuals participate in individual and group treatment grounded in the provider's treatment approach and philosophy.
 Treatment incorporates CalGETS training and clinical guidance, which gives providers access to leading-edge knowledge and developments in the field of gambling treatment. - Intensive Outpatient (IOP) allows clients to participate in three hours of gambling-specific treatment per day, three times per week and receive individual, group, and family treatment. - Residential Treatment Programs (RTP) address the treatment needs of clients who require a 24-hour residential treatment setting.